Updated: March, 2023

 If you hang around digital marketing specialists, you’ll hear the word “keyword” being thrown around a lot.

 A keyword is a word or phrase that someone would search to find a particular type of content.

-For instance, you might have searched “hashtag strategy” or “Instagram hashtags” or “how many hashtags should I use on Instagram?” to get to this article (really breaking the fourth wall here).
+For instance, you might have searched “hashtag strategy”, “Instagram hashtags” or “how many hashtags should I use on Instagram?” to get to this article (really breaking the fourth wall here).
 All of those phrases are keywords, and they are at the heart of search engine optimization (SEO).

 If you’re interested in some fall recipes, you might Google “fall recipes,” “recipes for fall,” “recipes with pumpkin,” “recipes for cold weather”…you get the point.
-If you’re looking for fall recipes on Instagram, you might include some of these keywords in the hashtags that you search, like #fallrecipe, #fallrecipes, #fallfood, #butternutsquash, etc.
+If you’re looking for fall recipes on Instagram, you might include some of these keywords in the hashtags you search for, like #fallrecipe, #fallrecipes, #fallfood, #butternutsquash, etc.

 So what the #### is happening?
 Instagram search may now, much like Google search, also be detecting keywords in Instagram captions.

-If you can find content by searching keywords, have the hashtag’s death bells tolled?
+If you can find content by searching keywords, have the hashtag death bells tolled?

 Instagram’s Advice on Hashtag Usage

 Instagram recently outlined strategies for using hashtags in this post.
-Their advice left a lot of creators and digital marketing experts scratching their heads because it contradicted some things that Instagram has said in the recent past.
+Their advice left many creators and digital marketing experts scratching their heads because it contradicted some things that Instagram has said recently.
 People especially took issue with the recommended number of hashtags.